-lf And the program is Then the treatment is Cash surrender paid to owner All programs Excluded, as it is a conversion of a resource, not income.
+If And the program is Then the treatment is Cash surrender paid to owner All programs Excluded, as it is a conversion of a resource, not income.
 Accelerated life insurance payments paid to insured ALTCSSSI-MAOMSP Counted as unearned income.
-Adult Caretaker Relative Pregnant Woman Child KidsCare Excluded.
-Benefits paid per diem are excluded up to the amount of actual long-term care costs or the IRS per diem rate, whichever is higher.
-Death benefits or life insurance proceeds paid directly to the beneficiary ALTCS SSI-MAO MSP Adult Caretaker Relative Counted as unearned income.
-Exception: Any part of the inheritance that will be used to pay for the deceased person's burial expenses and outstanding debts is excluded.
-Excluded.
+AdultCaretaker Relative Excluded.
+Benefits paid per diem are Pregnant Woman excluded up to the amount of actual long-term care costs or the IRS per diem ChildKidsCare rate, whichever is higher.
+Death benefits or life insurance proceeds paid directly to the beneficiary ALTCSSSI-MAO Counted as unearned income.
+Exception: • MSP Any part of the inheritance that will be used to pay for the deceased person's burial expenses and outstanding debts is excluded. • Adult Excluded.
+Caretaker Relative